Michel Preud'homme: Al-Shabab Riyadh

 On 10 September 2011, Al-Shabab won 3–1 at Al-Faisaly in Preud'homme's first Saudi Professional League game as manager.
-On 10 March 2012, he succeeding Anderlecht coach Ariel Jacobs on winning the Guy Thys Award, the prize for the coach who most contributed to the image of his profession and football.
+On 10 March 2012, he succeeded Anderlecht coach Ariel Jacobs on winning the Guy Thys Award, the prize for the coach who most contributed to the image of his profession and football.

 On 14 April 2012, after a 1–1 draw against Al-Ahli, Al-Shabab clinched the Saudi Professional League title after six years since they had won it for the last time.
 Shabab finishing the league undefeated, with 19 victories and 7 draws.
 At the end of the season, he was won the Saudi Arabia Manager of the Year award.

 On 10 May, Preud'homme was rewarded with a new contract extension, running until 2016.
 On 18 September 2013, he and Al-Shabab agreed to part ways, allowing him to sign for Club Brugge one day later.